 Simply put, the TSI is a way to make sure you get what you need to be successful.
 Students enter college with different academic strengths.
 So we evaluate your skill levels so we can provide the appropriate course program, as well any needed academic support.

-The primary test we use at San Jac is called the COMPASS.
-In some instances we use the ASSET.
-Other approved TSI tests are the THEA and ACCUPLACER.
+The primary test we use at San Jac is called the TSIA.
+Students need to take the pre-assessment, once complete print your certificate and take it to an Educational Planner/Counselor or the Enrollment Services Office to get a test referral form.
+For more information about the pre-assessment click here.
 If your scores show that you’re ready for college, you’re in.
-If not, you’ll just need to take some developmental courses, which we offer right here at sanjac.
+If not, you’ll just need to take some developmental courses, which we offer right here at San Jac.

-If your test scores require you to take developmental courses, the first step is to meet with a San Jac academic advisor.
-Your advisor will determine which courses you need to take and help you with anything you need to succeed through options such as tutoring and retesting.
+If your test scores require you to take developmental courses, the first step is to meet with a San Jac Educational Planner/Counselor.
+Your counselor will determine which courses you need to take and help you with anything you need to succeed through options such as tutoring and retesting.

 TSI requirements and developmental courses won’t apply to you in any of these cases: